Purchasing Frequently Asked Questions

 This is an industry standard legal document issued when you buy your caravan and it records details of us, you, and your caravan.
 It specifies such things as our obligations as landlord to you, your obligations to us, and the age limit of caravans on park.
 It also says about how you are able to sell your caravan when the time comes.
 View a Licence Agreement.

 As the Licence Agreement is an industry standard document it does not cater for specific instances on individual parks such as vehicle parking by-laws and rules about ball games or pet ownership etc. This is where our park rules come in to play.
 They are printed on the last two pages of our Licence Agreements, see the link above.

 To be able to run a caravan park, first we must have planning premission for the land use, and secondly we must have a Site Licence, both of these are issued by Canterbury City Council.
 Our Site Licence is an eighteen page document which dictates conditions such as maximum number of caravans per hectare, car parking and street lighting provision, and sanitation to the caravans.
 The Council have the power to walk in off the street and close us down if they see fit.

 The other side of our regulation is controlled by you, our customers!
 If we’re running a grotty park and give lousy service, sooner or later we’re going to go belly-up because people won’t spend their hard earned with us.

-We issue a fifteen year pitch licence agreement to purchasers of new holiday homes.
-Pre-owned homes receive the balance of fifteen years so a five year old home for example would come with a ten year agreement.
-This exceeds national minimum standards.
-For the last few years we’ve been giving a period of grace to owners to allow them to stay on park until their caravans are in their seventeenth year.
+We issue a fifteen year pitch licence agreement to purchasers of new holiday homes, and pre-owned homes receive the balance of fifteen years so a five year old home for example would come with a ten year agreement – this exceeds national minimum standards.